dojot/docs/source/user_guide.rst

 ---------------

-To start, please follow dojot's installation guide in :doc:`install/compose_guide`.
+To start, please follow dojot's installation guide in :doc:`installation-guide`.
 There you should find how to properly download a working copy of the components, how to minimally configure them, how to start them up and how to check whether they are working.